 Microsoft SQL Server on Linux

 MySQL 5 and later

 PostgreSQL connections are supported both as native connections and driver-based connections through interfaces (drivers) such as ODBC or JDBC.
 Native connections do not require any drivers.

 Progress OpenEdge 11.6

 SQLite connections are supported as native, direct connections to the SQLite database file.
 No separate drivers are required.

 In Authentic view, data coming from a SQLite database is not editable.
 When you attempt to save SQLite data from the Authentic view, a message box will inform you of this known limitation.

 Sybase ASE 15, 16

-In the screenshot above, the database with the name StyleVision DB has been selected.
-Of the available root objects for this database, the root object ALTOVA_USER has been selected.
+In the screenshot above, a connection has been made to the database named BookCatalog.
+This DB has only one available root object— named main— and it has been selected.
 The database and the root object are then displayed in the Browser pane.